r-gio28/web-sprint-challenge-intro-to-react/README.md

       useEffect will let us express different kinds of side effects after a component renders.
 For example, cleanups can run after a component renders.

       One of the main things we can use it for is for fetching data for a component.
 And we can manipulate it to where it will only run once, after the component renders and/or when something changes and we want our app to fetch new info from  or data source.

+      It can also help with response to user action.